andres-lowrie/lang/docs/content/docs/functions/_index.md

 #### Capture

-You can define function that takes `n` number of parameters, by using the ellipses
+You can define a function that takes `n` number of parameters, by using the ellipses

 ```